xeolabs/xeoengine-book/README.md

 # Introduction

-[xeoEngine](http://xeoengine.org) is an open source WebGL-based engine for quick and easy 3D visualization on the Web.
+[xeoEngine](http://xeoengine.org) is an open source WebGL-based engine for quick and easy 3D STEM visualization on the Web.